Why do I have a fine and how much are library fines?

 You would only be charged a fine for the following reasons:

 • If someone requests a standard loan item (identified by either no sticker or a blue sticker) you have out on loan, you'll be notified that you have seven days to return it.
-If you don't return the item by this new return date it will become overdue and you will start to be charged fines.
+If you don't return the item by this return date it will become overdue and you will start to be charged fines.

 We charge the following amounts, depending on the type of item that has become overdue: